CosmoCortney/MungPlex/README.md

   - nlohmann-json
   - discord-game-sdk
 - open the project in Visual Studio as "Open as local folder" or in VSCode, Rider as a cmake project
+- run cmake.
+It will download some source files and libraries that are not available on GitHub or not properly maintained.
+If cmake fails run it again (press <kbd>CTRL + S</kbd>).
+IDK why it fails first
 - set ``main.cpp`` as startup item (VS: right click, ``Set as startup item``)
 - compile
 - if you get *compiler is out of heap space* errors, reduce the amount of cores/threads and/or RAM the compiler uses